hantsy/quarkus-sandbox/README.md

 mvn quarkus:add-extension -Dextension=openapi
 ```

-It will add `quarkus-smallrye-openapi` dependency into pom.xml file.
+It will add `quarkus-smallrye-openapi` dependency into the *pom.xml* file.

 ```xml
 <dependency>